-As accounting officer, CEO has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor - the work of the external auditor - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework - the work of Robin Hammerton, external consultant - the work of The Education People in relation to carrying out a safeguarding audit and behaviour and management review
+- the work of the internal auditor - the work of the external auditor - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework - External consultants commissioned on a case-by-case basis.
+For example: The Education People completed a safeguarding review - Audit collaborative work through the DfE who commissioned 'Trust and school improvement' offer with Coastal Academies Trust

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address any recommendations and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit and Risk committee and a plan to address any recommendations and ensure continuous improvement of the system is in place.